All Episodes

 When did you get home?

-How much sleep a night did you get to Well uh I'll I'll answer all your questions.
+How much sleep a night did you get to?

 But I'd get up and I'd really drag myself to the squash court.

-Usually I'd play five or six before but a couple.
+Usually I'd play five or six before, but a couple.

-Then mid afternoon I take a uh another nap and uh uh I had meetings and I had hearings.
+And I had meetings and I had hearings.

 We had a lot of confirmations.

-Uh I frankly I'm amazed.
+Frankly, I'm amazed.

-Uh there there are days, Senator, I have a cold and and can't do all that, don't want to do all that.
+There are days, Senator, I have a cold and can't do all that.

-I must you know mush through it, but a cold is not chemotherapy.
+But a cold is not chemotherapy.

 I've never experienced chemotherapy, so I don't know.

-I've I've seen it in others, but I don't know what other than the nausea and the hair loss, I don't know what it feels like.
+I've seen it in others, but I don't know what other than the nausea and the hair loss.

-Well it's very debilitating.
+Well, it's very debilitating.

-And uh you get it all I got it on Friday afternoon Friday, so that I could uh uh ha have a little recuperation time in the next uh forty-eight hours.
+I got it on Friday afternoon, Friday, so that I could have a little recuperation time in the next 48 hours.

-And uh then I I wouldn't tell I wouldn't take the train.
+And then I wouldn't take the train.

-Well that's key, isn't it?
+Well, that's key, isn't it?

 Because that took your mind off your suffering.